 As you work your way across the island, a real treasure to check out is the Coastal Discovery Museum.
 There visitors learn about the Hilton Head Island beyond its modern-day facade.

 Kiawah Island Golf Resort occupies most of the island, which boasts 10 miles (16 km) of pristine Atlantic coastline.
-On top of the beach the island’s river, marshes and maritime forests are appreciated natural features.
+On top of the beach, the island’s river, marshes and maritime forests are appreciated features.

 If you stay within the resort, you fully get to enjoy the island bubble that Kiawah Island is.
 People return year after year to get the private Kiawah experience.

 But if you rather prefer a day trip to check Kiawah Island out, it’s absolutely possible to do so.
 Beachwalker Park provides public beach access so that anyone can enjoy the exclusive Kiawah Island.